betastream/acq/README.md

 # Advanced Custom Queries

-Advanced Custom Queries for WordPress
+Advanced Custom Queries for WordPress -- to give admins control over query criteria.

+**Work In Progress:** Currently this is only a list of requirements.

+Take a look at the [UI Mockups](#builder-admin-interface)

 ## Builder Features